 Financial accountability occurs annually for both trustees and employees with the annual statement of financial information that lists the remuneration and expenses for both groups - although employee reporting is only for employees earning more than \$75,000 a year.
 The policy has been separated into a trustee policy and a management policy to enable the Board to define the appropriate level of reporting and oversight measures for Trustee accountability.

 - a.
-Approve the draft policy in principle as presented; - b.
-Amend the policy and approve in principle; - c.
-Refer the policy back to a Committee of the Whole for further review. - d.
-Do not approve the policy.
+Send the draft policy to the board meeting for approval as presented; - b.
+Amend the policy and forward the amended policy for approval; - c.
+Refer the policy back for additional public comments. - d.
+Do not forward the policy.